Diffusion differentiable resampling: Introduction

-Another line of work focuses on developing new resampling methods that naturally come with well-defined pathwise derivatives, in contrast to multinomial and its variants (e.g., residual resampling).
+Another line of work focuses on developing new resampling methods that naturally come with well-defined pathwise derivatives (i.e., reparapemtrisation).
 Notable examples include soft~\citep{Karkus2018} and Gumbel-Softmax resampling~\citep{Jang2017categorical}.
 Both methods essentially form an interpolation between multinomial resampling (which has no gradient) and uninformative resampling (which has a gradient) via a calibration parameter.
 Although they have been empirically shown to work well for certain models, they are fundamentally biased.
-Crucially, one has to decide on a trade-off between the gradient bias and the statistical performance of the resampling mapping.
-Similarly, \citet{Zhu2020towards} propose to parametrise the resampling with a neural network, which adds both training complexity and additional sources of bias.
+Crucially, one has to decide on a trade-off between the gradient bias and the statistical performance of the forward resampling mapping.
+In addition, \citet{Zhu2020towards} propose to parametrise the resampling with a neural network, which adds both training complexity and additional sources of bias. \citet{Kviman24a} introduce a deterministic resampling, which also comes with irreducible biases~\citep{Finke2026aistats}.

-The perhaps first fully-differentiable-by-construction resampling method with consistency guarantees is due to~\citet{Malik2011}, who make a smooth approximation of the empirical cumulative distribution function (CDF) of the weighted samples.
-However, their method is applicable to univariate $X$ only.
+The perhaps first fully-differentiable-by-construction reparametrisation with consistency guarantees is due to~\citet{Malik2011}, who make a smooth approximation of the empirical cumulative distribution function (CDF) of the weighted samples.
+However, their method focuses on univariate $X$.
 This was later generalised by~\citet{Li2024differentiable} using kernel jittering to approximate the CDF gradient.
 In a similar vein, \citet{Corenflos2021} propose an optimal transport (OT) based resampling method.
 The idea is to learn a (linear) transportation map between the target distribution $\pi$ and the proposal, and approximate the resampling by an ensemble transformation~\citep{Reich2013}